 [ Branching ratio B0s →μμ = (3.2+1.5-1.2)x10-9 ]

 The LHCb Collaboration has presented today at the Hadron Collider Particle Symposium in Kyoto the result of the branching ratio measurement of the B0s meson decay into μ+μ– pair to be (3.2+1.5-1.2)x10-9.
 Both experimental and theoretical physicists were impatiently waiting for this result, an important milestone of the LHCb program.
 The significance of the measurement is 3.5σ and therefore is classified as the first evidence for the B0s →μμ decay.
 The result is in agreement with the Standard Model prediction of (3.54±0.30)x10-9 (for experts: this number takes into account a correction to the value (3.23±0.27)x10-9 due to the finite width difference of the B0s system).
-LHCb physicists had previously presented 15 March this year the lowest published limit of 4.5×10-9 for this decay, which allowed to squeeze strongly the parameters of supersymmetric extensions of the Standard Model (SUSY) – see 30 March 2012 news.
+LHCb physicists had previously presented 5 March 2012 the lowest published limit of 4.5×10-9 for this decay, which allowed to squeeze strongly the parameters of supersymmetric extensions of the Standard Model (SUSY) – see 30 March 2012 news.
 The measurement presented today squeezes the parameter space even more.

 The total 1.0 fb-1 of data taken in 2011 and 1.1 fb-1 of the data accumulated this year were used to obtain this result.
 A special event selection (BDT for experts) was used to classify data into bins with different ratios of B0s →μμ decays and background contributions.
 The μ+μ– invariant mass spectrum for the bins with the smallest background contribution is shown in the left image.
 The solid blue line shows that the data distribution presented as black dots is well understood and can be separated into different components presented with the help of different colour lines.
 The dashed red narrow distribution shows the B0s →μμ contribution around the B0s mass of 5366 MeV/c2.